mpv-player/mpv/DOCS/man/options.rst

 ``--video-pan-x=<value>``, ``--video-pan-y=<value>``
     Moves the displayed video rectangle by the given value in the X or Y direction.
-The unit is in fractions of the size of the scaled video (the full size, even if parts of the video are not visible due to panscan or other options).
+The unit is in fractions of the size of the destination rectangle.

     For example, displaying a 1280x720 video fullscreen on a 1680x1050 screen with ``--video-pan-x=-0.1`` would move the video 168 pixels to the left